 President Waded Cruzado

-Since January 2010, Dr. Waded Cruzado has served as the 12th President of Montana State University, and during that time she has significantly reshaped the face and future of the state's first land-grant institution.
+Since January 2010, Dr. Waded Cruzado has served as the 12th President of Montana State University.
+During that time she has significantly reshaped the face and future of the state's first land-grant institution and its premier. university.

-An articulate and inspirational speaker on the role of the public university, President Cruzado is well known for her understanding of the Morrill Act, which created the land-grant university system nearly 160 years ago.
-She is a passionate champion of the land-grant's tripartite mission of education, research and public outreach, as well as the important role higher education plays in the development of individuals and the prosperity of the nation.
+An articulate and inspirational speaker on the role of the public university, President Cruzado is well known for her understanding of the Morrill Act of 1862, the congressional bill that created the land-grant university system.
+She is a passionate champion of the land-grant university’s tripartite mission of education, research and outreach to communities, as well as the crucial role higher education plays in the development of individuals, the prosperity of the nation and the vitality of democracy.

 Enrollment growth

-Montana State University has set new student enrollment records under President Cruzado's leadership, becoming the fastest-growing and largest university in the state.
-MSU enrollment increased from 11,760 in 2010 to nearly 17,000 in 2018.
-During this period the ACT and SAT scores and GPA of Montana State University students also rose to record levels.
-In addition, Montana State’s retention rate – the percentage of first-year students returning for their second year – has continued to climb.
-In 2020, it hit its highest mark in more than 30 years of modern record keeping at 78.2% percent.
-First-year to second-year retention is a key indicator as it is highly predictive of how many students will continue to graduation.
-In addition, the number of Presidential scholarships has almost quadrupled during President Cruzado’s tenure, with nearly 700 applicants in the fall of 2020.
+Montana State has set multiple student enrollment records under President Cruzado's leadership, becoming one of the fastest-growing universities in the nation and by far the largest university in the state.
+Montana State University enrollment increased from 11,760 in when Cruzado arrived in 2010 to nearly 17,000 in the fall of 2023.
+During this period the ACT and SAT scores and GPA of MSU students also rose to record levels.
+MSU has led the state in terms of gains in student retention and graduation rates.
+In 2020, Montana State’s retention rate – the percentage of first-year students returning for their second year – hit its highest mark in more than 30 years of modern record keeping at 78.2% percent.
+First-year to second-year retention is a key indicator of college success, as it is highly predictive of how many students will continue to graduation.
+MSU’s four-year and six-year graduation rates also set modern records in 2023 at 37.8% and 57.4% respectively.
+In addition, the number of Presidential scholarships has almost quadrupled during President Cruzado’s tenure.

 Student achievements

-Montana State University students routinely win prestigious national awards.
-During President Cruzado’s tenure, Montana State University has produced three Rhodes Scholars, two Gates-Cambridge Scholars, one Marshall Scholar, four Schwarzman Scholars, eight Truman Scholars and eight Udall Scholars, among many other impressive student recognitions.
-With 82 Goldwater Scholars, Montana State is among the nation’s top recipients of the prestigious scholarship for students who demonstrate excellence in math, science and engineering.
-In 2015, Montana State saw a first: Two students won the Truman Scholarship, making Montana State one of only four universities to have double winners in that year.
-In 2018 and 2020, two Montana State students again won the Truman Scholarship, including, in 2020, the university’s first Native American student to receive the award.
+Montana State University students consistently stand out as recipients of prestigious national awards.
+During President Cruzado’s tenure, the university has produced three Rhodes Scholars, two Gates-Cambridge Scholars, two Marshall Scholars, five Schwarzman Scholars, nine Truman Scholars and 12 Udall Scholars, among many other impressive student recognitions.
+With 86 Goldwater Scholars, Montana State is among the nation’s top recipients of the prestigious scholarship for students who demonstrate excellence in math, science and engineering.
+The year 2015 saw a first for Montana State: Two students won the Truman Scholarship, making MSU one of only four universities to have double winners in that year.
+That student success continued in 2018 and 2020.
+In each of those years, two Montana State students again won the Truman Scholarship, including, in 2020, the university’s first Native American student to receive the award.

 Research

-During President Cruzado's tenure, Montana State University has competitively won more than $650 million for sponsored research projects.
+During President Cruzado's tenure, Montana State University has competitively won hundreds of millions of dollars for sponsored research projects.
 Notable projects include the renovation of Cooley Lab, which was completed thanks to a $15 million grant from the National Institutes of Health, and a $67 million grant from the Department of Energy for the Big Sky Carbon Sequestration Partnership, which was housed at Montana State.
 In 2015, the Montana Legislature approved an Executive Research Initiative of $15 million, with faculty at Montana State receiving $9 million, more than all other state university campuses combined.
-In 2014, the National Institutes of Health awarded MSU $10.7 million to fund its Center for Health Equity Research, which looks for ways to provide better health care to rural Montanans.
+In 2014, the NIH awarded MSU $10.7 million to fund its Center for Health Equity Research, which looks for ways to provide better health care to rural Montanans.

 Student success